rafikalid/lru-ttl-cache/README.md

-> A new faster version, well tested and with more features is coming on February 01, 2023
+> A new faster version, well tested and with more features is coming on August 01, 2023

 # lru-ttl-cache

 Super fast Optimized in memory LRU and TTL cache.

 -   LRU cache: Removes Least Recently Used items
 -   TTL cache: Removes expired item (Time To Live cache)
 -   Permanent items: Items marked as permanent are not removed from the cache until you do it yourself

 You can combine all cache behaviors or use the one you need.

 # Why to use:

 -   Fast in memory cache
 -   Use both TTL (Time To Live) and LRU (Least Recently Used)
 -   Can store permanent items (Could be removed explicitly by calling ::delete)
 -   Could set an optional memory-size for each element and set a maximum size (bytes) for the whole cache
 -   Supports element upsert (Create an item if it does not exist)
 -   Don't use a "setTimeout" for each item which increases performance
 -   Uses a "HashMap" instead of a plain JavaScript object.
 This increases performance regardless of insertions and deletions.
 -   Could use any JavaScript type as a key (String, Numbers, BigInt, Objects, …)
 -   Optimized for V8 engine (used by nodeJS and other backend frameworks)
 -   0 dependencies
 -   100% JavaScript implementation

 ## Installation

 ```shell
 npm i -S lru-ttl-cache
 # or via yarn